DDieterich/DTGen/README.txt

 Welcome to DTGen

+The Wiki is in the Wiki Branch: https://github.com/DDieterich/dtgen/blob/wiki/README.md

 NOTE: The APEX GUI "f900.sql" creates database objects with the prefix "GUI_".
 Use of this prefix for database objects in an application may cause problems/error with APEX GUI objects in the database.